The-Perfect-Workout/php-code-review-assessment-brandon-b/README.md

 ### Project Setup

 The following instructions are used to run and use the application.
-These instructions are written for a Mac/Linux/WSL (Windows Subsystem for Linux) environment.
+These instructions are written for a Mac/Linux/WSL (Windows Subsystem for Linux) environment with PHP 8.2 installed.
 If you are running on Windows and not using WSL, you might need to modify the commands slightly.

 ```bash
 # Install dependencies